clarkgriswold/Envariable/README.md

 These instructions will assume a CodeIgniter setup for the time being.

-Currently this is not published on Packagist (not sure if I will at the moment) so you will need to add this first:
+Currently this is not published on Packagist (not sure if I will at the moment) so you will need to first add this to your composer.json:

     "repositories": [
         {